Dym077/virtual-gallery/README.md

 - Create - A new user can create a unique user profile and also create posts by uploading artwork to the site.
 An authenticated user can also like other artists work.
 - Read - An authenticated user can view other user's profiles and artwork as well as the personal posts and profile page.
 An authenticated user can also view reviews on other users' artwork as well as other users' reviews on personal posts.
 - Update - authenticated users can update their profile image, username and password, and edit and save details and specs on their previously posted artwork.
 An authenticated user can also udate their reviews and likes on other users posts/ artwork.
-- Delete - authenticated users can delete their previously posted artwork from the site, delete their reviews and likes on other artists work and also delete their profiles.
+- Delete - authenticated users can delete their previously posted artwork from the site, delete their reviews and likes on other artists work.

 ### Future improvements and features